Characterizations of Gelfand rings specially clean rings and their dual rings: Purified rings

 Obviously every purified ring is a mp-ring.
-The above definition, under the light of Theorem \ref{Theorem VII} (iii), is the dual notion of clean ring. \\

-It is important to notice that, in order to get the dual notion of clean ring, the initial definition of clean ring can not be dualized by replacing ``product'' instead of ``sum''.
+The above definition, in the light of Theorem \ref{Theorem VII} (ix), is the dual notion of clean ring. \\ It is important to notice that, in order to get the dual notion of clean ring, the initial definition of clean ring can not be dualized by replacing ``product'' instead of ``sum''.
 Because each element of a ring can be written as a ``product'' of an invertible and an idempotent elements of that ring if and only if it is absolutely flat (von-Neumann regular) ring, see \cite[page 1]{Anderson}.
-This in particular yields that every absolutely flat ring is again a clean ring, see \cite[Theorem 10]{Anderson}. \\

-Purified rings are stable under taking localizations.
+This in particular yields that every absolutely flat ring is again a clean ring, see Corollary \ref{Corollary VI} or \cite[Theorem 10]{Anderson}. \\ Purified rings are stable under taking localizations.
 A finite product of rings is a purified ring if and only if each factor is a purified ring. \\

 \begin{proposition} Every zero dimensional ring is a purified ring. \\ \end{proposition}